← Back to Library

 TÀIJÍ IN CHINESE MEDICINE

-Traditional Chinese Medicine (TCM) applies Tàijí as its diagnostic framework:
+Traditional Chinese Medicine (TCM) often uses Tàijí as a philosophical balance framework:

-• Health IS Tàijí: The body is in optimal health when Yin (substance, blood, fluids) and Yang (function, qi, warmth) are in dynamic equilibrium.
+• Health as balance: classical TCM language describes the body as more stable when Yin (substance, blood, fluids) and Yang (function, qi, warmth) are in dynamic equilibrium.

 Source: Wikipedia — Taiji (philosophy); Taijitu; Tai chi; Zhou Dunyi